New Orleans Saints vs. Atlanta Falcons NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Sunday's over/under is 4.7 points lower than the two team's combined 46.2 points per game average.
+- The combined points per game average of the two teams, 46.2, is 4.7 points above Sunday's over/under.

-- The 46.2 points per game these two squads have allowed their opponents to score this season are 4.7 more than the 41.5 total in this contest.
+- The 46.2 points per game these two squads have surrendered to opponents this season are 4.7 more than the 41.5 total in this contest.

 Saints stats and trends

-- When New Orleans puts up more than 27.9 points, it is 4-0 against the spread and 4-0 overall.
+- When New Orleans records more than 27.9 points, it is 4-0 against the spread and 4-0 overall.

-- In games that New Orleans totals more than 358.3 yards, the team is 2-1 against the spread and 2-1 overall.
+- New Orleans is 2-1 against the spread and 2-1 overall when the team amasses over 358.3 yards.

-- The Saints have six turnovers this season, equal to the number of takeaways for the Falcons.
+- The Saints have six giveaways this season, while the Falcons have six takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Falcons.